Home » Sweet Cravings » No Eggs, No Fuss: Perfect Peanut Butter Cookies in 3 Steps

 Recipe Variations You Can Try

-When it comes to sweeteners, you can play with brown sugar or white sugar depending on the texture you’re going for.
-Brown sugar will give you a chewy texture and a caramelly flavor, while white sugar will make your cookies a little crispier.
-For a more healthy option, you can use maple syrup or honey, skipping the need for extra water in the dough.
-And if you’re following a specific dietary preference, you can always try a sugar substitute or almond flour for a gluten-free twist.
+When it comes to sweeteners, I love that you can choose brown sugar for a chewy texture and caramelly flavor, or white sugar for a crispier cookie.
+For a more healthy option, maple syrup or honey work well without extra water in the dough, and for a specific dietary preference, you can try a sugar substitute or almond flour for a gluten-free twist.

 Fun serving Suggestions